TheZoq2/Presentations/electronics_for_programmers/notes.md

 This means that we have to *chose* reference voltage, a 0 point.
 This is generally called ground and is usually a black wire.
 The reason that it is called ground is that it is often connected to the earth which is a large charged block with a charge that doesn't change.
+The earth isn't affected by any charge we can throw at it.
 But, it doesn't have to be, a battery has what we would call a ground, but it might have a completely different potential because it has no physical connected to the earth.

-This is called a floating ground.
+The main thing to take away from this is that voltage is relative, which means that unless two things have the same reference voltage, voltage is meaningless.
+If you intend to communicate between two devices, connect their grounds.

 So, to summarise, voltage is the potential current between two arbitrary